 Payments and socioeconomic efficiency

 The Riksbank and other central banks around the world have been tasked with promoting safe and efficient payments.
-The Riksbank takes a socioeconomic perspective in the execution of this task.
-This means that the Riksbank provides solutions where it is difficult to attain good socioeconomic efficiency without central government participation.
+The Riksbank takes a social perspective in the execution of this task.
+This means that the Riksbank provides solutions where it is difficult to attain good economic efficiency without central government participation.

 The payment market is heavily concentrated